kg4zow/remarkable.jms1.info/src/info/index.md

 - [awesome-reMarkable](https://github.com/reHackable/awesome-reMarkable) - list of "hacks" (which seems to be the term people use for making the tablet do anything other than run the built-in software).
 I found almost everything in the [hacks](../hacks/index.md) section from this page.

+- [Github](https://github.com/reMarkable/) - contains a collection of reMarkable AG's public source code, including their custom versions of the Linux kernel.

 ## Things to investigate

+- [RCU](http://www.davisr.me/projects/rcu/) reMarkable Connection Utility - looks like a GUI for managing the RM1/RM2 tablets.

 - [ReCalendar](https://recalendar.me/) - browser-base calendar generator ... generates a PDF containing "day planner" pages ... all work happens in the browser, nothing is uploaded anywhere